shyampurk/kitchen-tracker/README.md

 Step 2 - Click on the settings icon on the top to bring up the settings page.
 <img src="/imgs/Screenshot-1.jpg" align="center" width="250" >

-Step 3 - Enter a label text to identify the container, and choose a value for the threshold and expiry date and then press submit.
+Step 3 - Enter a label text to identify the container, and choose a value for the 'Threshold' and 'Expiry in months' parameter from the slider, and then press submit.
 The threshold value is used to decide the minimum weight of the container.
-If the container weight is below this threshold, a visual indication is provided to the user to inform him about the depleting inventory.
-Expiry date is in months.
-This is used to track the expiry of inventory item kept in this container.
+If the container weight is below this threshold, a visual indication is provided to the user to inform him about the critical level of inventory.
+Expiry is used to track the expiry of inventory item kept in this container.

 Step 4 - Perform the above steps for the second container by selecting container ID 002 at the top of settings screen.Once submitted,  you will get a message indicating that the container settings have been registered.